 1.Know your maximal heart rate and use it retrospective

-There is a close relationsship between heart rate and oxygen consumption.
-When your heart rate is close to maximum your oxygen consumption is also close to maximum.
+There is a close relationship between heart rate and oxygen consumption.
+When your heart rate is close to maximum, your oxygen consumption is also close to maximum.

 Here is a post on how to measure maximal heart rate.

-that is known for top performance and valid power monitoring.
+that is known for top performance and accurate power monitoring.

 3.Home trainer with power monitor